 what is kyphoplasty?

 Kyphoplasty is a minimally invasive spinal surgery procedure.
-It is used to treat painful progressive vertebral body collapse/fracture (VCFs).
-The VCFs may be caused by osteoporosis or the spread of tumor to the vertebral body.
+It is instrumental in treating traumatic and progressive vertebral body collapse/fracture (VCFs).
+The leading causes of VCFs are osteoporosis or tumors spread to the vertebral body from other parts of the body.
 Early results show kyphoplasty is a safe and effective method of vertebral reconstruction and stabilization in the treatment of osteoporotic VCFs.
-Like all surgeries, kyphoplasty does have risks.
+But like all surgeries, kyphoplasty does have risks.

 What should I Expect?